Idiopathic pulmonary fibrosis

 When to Contact a Health Professional

-Call your health care provider promptly if you have any of the following::
+Call your health care provider right away if you have any of the followinig:

-- Your breathing is getting harder, faster, or shallow (are unable to take a deep breath)
+- Breathing that is harder, faster, or shallower (you are unable to take a deep breath)

 - Frequent headaches

 - Dark mucus when you cough

 - Blue fingertips or skin around your fingernails

 American Thoracic Society (ATS), European Respiratory Society (ERS), Japanese Respiratory Society (JRS), and Latin American Thoracic Association (ALAT).
 Idiopathic pulmonary fibrosis: evidence based guideline for diagnosis and management.
 Am J Respir Crit Care Med.
 2011; 183:788-824.

 Raghu G. Interstitial lung disease.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 92.

 Selman M, Morrison LD, Noble PW, King TE Jr. Idiopathic interstitial pneumonias.
 In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
 Philadelphia, Pa: Elsevier Saunders; 2010:chap 57.

 Reviewed By: Denis Hadjiliadis, MD, Assistant Professor of Medicine, Pulmonary, Allergy and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, Pa.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial Team.